codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Beautiful Drag & Drop](https://www.npmjs.com/package/react-beautiful-dnd)

-  > React Beautiful DND makes it easy for developers to integrate drag and drop functionality into their web applications.
+  > React Beautiful Drag & Drop is a library that allows you to create drag and drop interfaces in React.
+It is a popular choice among developers because it offers a simple API and supports many different use cases.

 - [React Circular Progressbar](https://www.npmjs.com/package/react-circular-progressbar)

   > React Circular Progress bar is a React component that displays a circular progress indicator.
 It is used to show the progress of an operation or task.